modsldn/nord/README.md

 From Exploratory Data Analysis we observed that the malware files tends towards to exe files.
 - Clean files `{'dll': 7669, 'exe': 2800}`
-- Infexted files `{'exe': 13889, 'dll': 654}`
+- Infected files `{'exe': 13889, 'dll': 654}`

-Moreover we noticed that file size distribution is different for clean and infected files.
+Moreover, we noticed that file size distribution is different for clean and infected files.
 ![file_ze](file_size_distribution.png)

 For the baseline model we decided to use out of the box random forest model and the two features described above.